quantumech3/XSB-JS-Interface/README.md

 // Print "Hello world" using a low-level method ported directly from the C Interface
 // Other directly-ported methods from the XSB C Interface reside inside the 'LowLevel' section of the XSB-JS-Interface library as well.
 XSB.LowLevel.xsb_command_string("writeln('Hello world').")

+// Get the latest status code from XSB
+// Returns the latest status code from the latest XSB function call
+// For example, if xsb_command_string() returned false, then XSB.LowLevel.status() would return false until the next function call
+XSB.LowLevel.status()
 ```